WideFocus/Feed-Writer/README.md

 ## Usage

 This package is meant to be used as basis for feed writer implementations.
-To do so a writer and a writer layout need to be implemented.
+To do so a writer needs to be implemented.

 ### Writer

 The writer processes feed data.
-It can use a writer layout.

 ```php
 <?php